-- 1. The default values for the base scheduler are: - (a) Scheduling parameters are copied from the creating schedulable if possible; if the creating schedulable does not have scheduling parameters, the default is an instance of the default priority parameters value. - (b) Release parameters default to an instance of the default aperiodic parameters (see AperiodicParameters). - (c) Memory parameters default to null which signifies that memory allocation by the schedulable is not constrained by the scheduler. - (d) Processing group parameters default to null which signifies that the schedulable is not a member of any processing group and is not subject to processing group based limits on processor utilization. - (e) The default scheduling parameter values for parameter objects created by a schedulable controlled by the base scheduler are: (see PrioritySched-uler)
+- 1. The default values for the base scheduler are as follows. - (a) Scheduling parameters are copied from the creating schedulable when possible; when the creating schedulable does not have scheduling parameters, the default is an instance of the default priority parameters value. - (b) Release parameters default to an instance of the default aperiodic parameters (see AperiodicParameters). - (c) Memory parameters default to null which signifies that memory allocation by the schedulable is not constrained by the scheduler. - (d) Processing group parameters default to null which signifies that the schedulable is not a member of any processing group and is not subject to processing group based limits on processor utilization. - (e) The default scheduling parameter values for parameter objects created by a schedulable controlled by the base scheduler are given by the following table (see PriorityScheduler).